 Whether your career goals include academic medicine, private practice, or fellowship training, our residency program is designed to provide you with a strong foundation to succeed and excel as an anesthesiologist.

 Contact our Chief Residents

 Lucas Upperman, MD (UPPERML2@ccf.org)

 Anesthesiology Residency Application Process

-The Anesthesiology Institute offers 20 categorical positions each year, comprised of a unique, integrated Clinical Base Year (CBY) followed by three years of clinical anesthesia (CA1-CA3).
-All positions are filled through the National Residency Matching Program (NRMP) match.
-No advanced positions (PGY-2) are offered through the match.
-International applicants are invited to apply through the NRMP as well.
+The Anesthesiology Institute offers 22 categorical positions each year, comprised of a unique, integrated Clinical Base Year (CBY) followed by three years of Clinical Anesthesia (CA1-CA3).
+All positions are filled through the National Residency Matching Program (NRMP).

 How to Apply

 The Anesthesiology Institute participates in the Electronic Residency Application Service (ERAS) for all positions.
 Our application requirements are the same as the standard ERAS application:

 - Medical Student Performance Evaluation (Dean's Letter)